-Hill's 2018-19 season includes Verdi's Requiem with The Bryan Symphony in Tennessee, Llantos, a groundbreaking Flamenco opera by Adam Del Monte at the Tucson Desert Song Festival, Orfeus, a multi media retelling of the myth by Nmon Ford, Ghita in Zemlinky’s Der Zwerg at the Historic Theater at Ace Hotel in Downtown Los Angeles, and her return to Festival Opera in the title role of Carlisle Floyd’s Susannah with Festival Opera (which won two awards in San Francisco Classical Voice Best of the Bay: Best New Discovery, and third place in the Best Opera Singer category) Upcoming engagements include "Sound and Fury" with The Verdi Chorus, Laura in Der Ring des Polycrates by Erich Korngold with Numi Opera, a solo recital with Harpsichord in San Francisco.
+Hill's 2018-19 season includes Verdi's Requiem with The Bryan Symphony in Tennessee, Llantos, a groundbreaking Flamenco opera by Adam Del Monte at the Tucson Desert Song Festival, Orfeus, a multimedia retelling of the myth by Nmon Ford, Ghita in Zemlinky’s Der Zwerg at the Historic Theater at Ace Hotel in Downtown Los Angeles, and her return to Festival Opera in the title role of Carlisle Floyd’s Susannah with Festival Opera (which won two awards in San Francisco Classical Voice Best of the Bay: Best New Discovery, and third place in the Best Opera Singer category), "Sound and Fury" with The Verdi Chorus, Laura in Der Ring des Polycrates by Erich Korngold with Numi Opera, a solo recital in San Francisco.
 Hill is looking forward returning to Festival Opera in the title role of Bellini's Norma, a return to Numi Opera for more Korngold, Opera Goes to Broadway with Folsom Lake Symphony and she is thrilled to be a part of the Decameron Opera Coalition's "Unsung Heroes" this season, representing FM Opera as a first time librettist and filmmaker in the title role of her one act opera Sacajawea: Woman of Many Names; now streaming for the rest of 2021.
 Hill became a published author in 2020 with a historical biography entitles Aaron McDuffie Moore: Physician, Educator and Founder of Durham's Black Wall Street, from the University of NC Press.
 She is dedicated to celebrating her mixed race heritage and to bringing diverse voices and perspectives to the stage however she can.

 Ms. Hill received her BM from Oberlin, her MM from USC, and is an Alumna of The Los Angeles Opera’s Resident Artist program.
 She is a Naxos and Sony recording artist.